NicWir/QurvE/README.md

 performances.

-Any physiological parameter calculated (e.g., growth rate µ, doubling time t<sub>D</sub>, lag time $\lambda$, growth measurement increase
-$\Delta$Y, or equivalent fluorescence parameters) can be used to perform a dose-response analysis to determine the *half-maximal effective concentration* (EC<sub>50</sub>).
+Any physiological parameter calculated (e.g., growth rate µ, doubling time t<sub>D</sub>, lag time $\lambda$, growth measurement increase ΔY, or equivalent fluorescence parameters) can be used to perform a dose-response analysis to determine the *half-maximal effective concentration* (EC<sub>50</sub>).

 The package is build on the foundation of the two R packages from Kahm